 Yunnan Copper San Mu Mining Co.
 Ltd (San Mu Mining), a China incorporated entity, is now 51% owned by CYU with 49% ownership by Yunnan Copper Industry (Group) Co., Ltd (CYCI).
 San Mu Mining holds a 100% interest in four prospects in northern Laos.

-CYU and San Mu Mining management remain focussed on taking the necessary steps to abandon the Laos projects, a process that may take several months to finalise with the Laos mining authorities.
+CYU and San Mu Mining management have, during the latter part of 2013 and into 2014, sought offers for the purchase of the project interests held by San Mu in Laos.
+No offers have been received.
+While potential interested p[arties continue to approach San Mu Mining about thee Laos projects, CYU's focus remains on taking the necessary steps to abandon the Laos projects, a process that may take several months to finalise with the Laos mining authorities.
 CYU will not be incurring any further financial liability in relation to the San Mu entity.